sdwerwed/terraform-gitlab-provider-example/README.md

 #### Next steps:

-1. Report the issue writen above to GitLab community
-2. Enrich the yml file for adding more arguments
+1. Enrich the yml file for adding more arguments
-3. Automate the state  syncronization while new resources are created manually using `terraform import`
+1. Automate the state  syncronization while new resources are created manually using `terraform import`
-4. Save the changes to a file.
+1. Save the changes to a file.